DETLIXX/DETLIXX/README.md

 - 🌱 I’m **Frontend/Backend Developer**

-- 👨‍💻 You can check my Personal/Portfolio site [Just click here](https://detlixx.github.io/Portfolio/redict)
+- 👨‍💻 You can check my Personal/Portfolio site (its old, made years ago) [Just click here](https://detlixx.github.io/Portfolio/redict)

 - 📫 How to reach me ? **Just go on my personal site, and there is Contact me Page**